llpw-build/nutrition-planet/README.md

 ### Local Development

+For local development I cloned my repository using VScode.
+I then also created a virutal environment in my terminal to be able to install packages.
+I created a requirements.txt to track what packages I used.
+I used .env to protect my important keys.
+I ran migrations to create the database tables and also ran the local Django development server.

 ### Heroku Deployment

+For Heroku deployment, I had to link my GitHub repository to the Heroku app, then set my Config Vars and added a PostgreSQL database.
+I then ran migrations from the Heroku terminal and checked the deployed site after deployment to ensure everything was working correctly.

 ### Environment Variables / Config Vars

+Environment variables were used throughout my project locally and I utilised a .env file and also a gitignore file to avoid any keys being revealed.
+Then for deployment, I utilised Heroku's config vars in order to protect any keys.
+These included ones for Django, Stripe and Cloudinary.

 ### PostgreSQL

+SQlite was used for convenience during local development and during deployment I used PostgreSQL.
+Once this was added to Heroku, I ran migrations.

 ### Static Files / WhiteNoise

+WhiteNoise was used for the deployed version of Planet Nutrition.
+Static files such as CSS and JavaScript are collected by Django and made available within the production environment.
+WhiteNoise allows Heroku to serve these static files without a separate static file server.

 ### Media Files / Cloudinary

+Cloudinary was used to serve media files to my deployed site.
+During development for my tests, I also used an if statement to allow tests to pass whether using local storage or Cloudinary storage.

 ### Stripe Configuration

+For my deployed site, I added the required keys to my config vars on Heroku to allow payments to continue to work.
+I also created a "Webhook endpoint" for the deployed version of my site.
+I also used Stripe test mode throughout development and deployment.

 ### Database Migrations

+Whenever I made Django models or made changes to them, I always ran makemigrations and migrate locally.
+When deployed, as mentioned above, I used PostgreSQL and ran migrations on Heroku.

 ### Fixtures / Product Data

+Product data was stored within a fixture so that it could be loaded into the database without me manually recreating every Product again.
+During deployment I found an issue loading the fixture due to its file.
+I solved this by recreating the fixture using Django's dumpdata command, committing the corrected fixture and then using loaddata.

 ## Version Control